kryp10n/kripscan/README.md

 # KRIPTRACE

 `kriptrace` is an interactive terminal-based IP and domain reconnaissance tool, written in Python.
-It helps you gather geolocation, ISP, ASN, and organization data for any given IP or domain — with a clean terminal UI, ASCII art, and color prompts.
+It helps you gather geolocation, ISP, ASN, and organization data for any given IP or domain.

 ---